 Keep scrolling down if you would like more information about what to expect at the different services

 Worship for All

-Worship for All is the name we give to our church services where there is more provision for children, however they are for everyone.
+Worship for All is the name we give to our church services where we all worship together but there is more provision for children, however they are for everyone.

 These services are fun, with singing and activities for the whole family to engage in worship.
 The service duration is usually about 45 minutes.

 These are our most relaxed services.
 Some people who are new to church find these a good place to start.

 Where to find a Worship for All Service.

 2nd Sunday of the Month - Tring

 4th Sunday of the Month - Tring and 3rd Sunday of month in Aldbury we have a more relaxed (Communion service suitable for all ages.